vimal-vs/first-open-source/CONTRIBUTING.md

-Thank you for taking the time to contribute to our project.
 Please take a moment to read the following guidelines before contributing:

 > IMPORTANT **Note**
 >